imagine…

 preparation

-1. Cook the aubergine over a gas flame until it is blistering and black, and the flesh feels soft and juicy, rotate every 5-7 minutes for 20-30 minutes.
+- Cook the aubergine over a gas flame until it is blistering and black, and the flesh feels soft and juicy.
+Rotate every 5-7 minutes for 20-30 minutes.
 Use metal tongs to turn them.
 (You can line the base of the gas hob with foil to protect it, keeping only the burners exposed.)

-2. Allow to cool slightly and peel away the charcoal skin.
+- Allow to cool slightly, and peel away the charcoal skin.

-3. Place the aubergine flesh in a bowl, allow it to sit for 5 minutes to allow the juice to leak out and drain away.
-This liquid is rather bitter, so discard it.
+- Place aubergine flesh in a bowl and let sit for 5 minutes for the juice to leak and drain away.
+This liquid is somewhat bitter, so discard it.

-4. Mash flesh with a fork, add lemon juice, tahini, salt and pepper.
-Taste and add more salt, lemon juice, or tahini if you think necessary.
-Add the fresh parsley or coriander.
+- Mash the flesh with a fork.
+Add lemon juice, tahini, salt, and pepper.
+Taste and add more salt, lemon juice, or tahini if necessary.
+Add fresh parsley or coriander.

-To serve, spread over a shallow dish, sprinkle with pomegranate seeds and pine nuts and drizzle the top with olive oil.
+To serve, spread the mixture over a shallow dish, sprinkle with pomegranate seeds and pine nuts, and drizzle with olive oil.

 Goodness shared from Stacey